dilshankarunarathne/spring-boot-notes/README.md

 * Automatic Servlet Mappings
 This goes hand-in-hand with embeded application servers as well as way that the Application Context is auto configured.
-We get a default and effective servlet mapping without to having to write any XML or
+We get a default and effective servlet mapping without to having to write any XML or any Java configuration to the core servlet container